-The cyber security service providers have standard cost and time estimates, and most of the service providers offer customised services according to the business requirements that relatively reduce the hassle of managing an in-house team and human efficiency.
+A managed cyber security service provider has standard cost and time estimates.
+Most of these offer customised services according to the business requirements that reduce the hassle of managing an in-house team and human efficiency.

 As a non-IT business, it often gets confusing to hire security experts and build an in-house security team to manage the cyber security on the ground level.
 You need certain expertise to stay updated with the latest defence tactics in the evolving threat landscape, which is challenging to maintain with business development and operation.
 The cyber threat landscape evolves every day following the most basic to more advanced cyber attacks that make daily headlines.

-Outsourced and dedicated cyber security specialists continuously update themselves with industry certifications and standards which is one of the most important benefits of outsourcing security.
+Outsourced and dedicated cyber security specialists continuously update themselves with industry certifications and standards, one of the most important benefits of outsourcing security.

 Outsourcing cyber security eliminates delays in seeing the value of a new software solution deployed with in-house staff.
 New attack vectors mean new or improved defence tools that require a learning curve to install and use effectively.
 Software solutions are also expensive to purchase and maintain licensing, and support also requires a budget.
 In contrast, vendors have up-to-date software and advanced technology that reduces costs and expenditures to a great degree while upgrading the business security.

-What are the downsides or cons to outsourcing cyber security?
+What are the downsides or cons to outsourcing security services?

 Lack of cultural awareness and internal knowledge

-When you outsource cyber security, every threat is detected, remediated by your managed service provider, and you only get the reports.
+When you outsource cyber security, every threat is detected and remediated by your cyber security service provider, and you only get the reports.
 It significantly impacts the security awareness culture within your business.

 As a result, your teams’ technical competencies lack in understanding the cyber security risk and fail to recognise the chained consequences of threats and vulnerability on the overall business infrastructure on the technical level.